-U.S. Rep. Al Lawson plans a May 29th town hall in Jacksonville, as he looks to repel a challenge in the Democratic primary from former Jacksonville Mayor Alvin Brown.
+U.S. Rep. Al Lawson was in Jacksonville Tuesday for a town hall, as he looks to repel a challenge in the Democratic primary from another moderate who hasn’t been afraid to blur party lines in former Jacksonville Mayor Alvin Brown.

 As of the end of March, his campaign had just under $160,000 on hand — roughly half of the almost $320,000 raised, with very little laid out in the way of a campaign infrastructure.

 Brown, who raised $167,000 in his first quarter in the race, had almost $128,000 on hand.